stagerightlabs/daily-kaizen/entries/2020/april/2020_04_28_javascript_iterators.md

 }
 ```

-An iterator is not actually all that complex.
-All you need to do to create an iterator is set up an object that implements a very simple contract.
-(That is to say, it has a set of functions that match some outside expectations.
-In Javascript these contracts are called "protocols" - more about this in the future.)

-To be an iterator, all you need is a `next()` function that returns an object with two keys: `value`, representing the next value, and `done` a boolean that tells us whether or not this value is the last value in the sequence.
+To be an iterator, all you need is a `next()` function that returns an object with two keys: `value`, representing the next value and `done`, a boolean that tells us whether or not this value is the last value in the sequence.
 From there, you have two options for using your iterator:

 ```
 // Manual iteration